jaafar2000/DocShadow/README.md

 ### **Context Guardrail**

-If the answer is not in the PDF:
+If the answer is not in the PDF → reply exactly: "Not found in the provided document."

 ### **Terminal UI**